Fat Loss Fitness Tips Healthy Living

 Meanwhile, Person B (a Nielsen Fitness client, perhaps!), is focused on fat loss.
 They choose healthy, whole, protein-rich foods that stimulate their metabolism.
 They will eat well but make choices that prevent the storage of fat (ie: not eating within three hours of going to sleep).
 They drink lots of water, engage in resistance training, and focus less on cardio.
 They will experience fat loss in combination with gains in muscle.
 The number on the scale won’t be as low, but this is a good thing.
 Their clothes fit great, they look and feel strong, and they are setting themselves up for a strong metabolism in the long-term.

-Trust me, you want to be Person B.
+Trust us, you want to be Person B.